stulentsev/stulentsev.github.com/source/_posts/2012-10-21-object-extensions-and-method-lookups-in-ruby.markdown

 {% img /images/uploads/2012/10/lookup1.png %}

 It's important to understand that instances in ruby do not hold methods, only classes do.
-At the same time we're able to enhance **specific objects** with additional methods, that other objects of the same class will not have.
+At the same time we're able to enhance **specific instances** with additional methods, that other instances of the same class will not have.
 Look:

 ``` ruby
 module Foo